jina-ai/jina/docs/fundamentals/executor/executor-api.md

+(executor)=

 # Executor API

+{class}`~jina.Executor` is a self-contained component and performs a single task on a `DocumentArray`.
-{class}`~jina.Executor`s encapsulate functions that process `DocumentArray`s.
+It encapsulates functions that process `DocumentArray`s.
 Inside the Executor, these functions are decorated with `@requests`.
 To create an Executor, you only need to follow three principles:

 1. An `Executor` should subclass directly from the `jina.Executor` class.
 2. An `Executor` class is a bag of functions with shared state or configuration (via `self`); it can contain an arbitrary number of